rebekahheacock/unix-cli/README.md

 The songs should be grouped by genre.
 Let's say Rock, Jazz, Blues and  Dubstep.
 Yes, you will need to create directories for each genre.

 Create between one and four files in these directories, using ``touch``, where each file will contain the following infomation about one song.

 > Title, Song Duration (Minutes), Price (dollars), Artist Name.

+Create a couple of songs in each file.

 Use ``mv`` to move a song file from Rock to some other directory.